cdktf/cdktf-provider-datadog/docs/securityMonitoringSuppression.python.md

 The rule query of the suppression rule, with the same syntax as the search bar for detection rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/security_monitoring_suppression#rule_query SecurityMonitoringSuppression#rule_query}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/security_monitoring_suppression#rule_query SecurityMonitoringSuppression#rule_query}

 ---

-##### `suppression_query`<sup>Required</sup> <a name="suppression_query" id="@cdktf/provider-datadog.securityMonitoringSuppression.SecurityMonitoringSuppression.Initializer.parameter.suppressionQuery"></a>
+##### `data_exclusion_query`<sup>Optional</sup> <a name="data_exclusion_query" id="@cdktf/provider-datadog.securityMonitoringSuppression.SecurityMonitoringSuppression.Initializer.parameter.dataExclusionQuery"></a>

 - *Type:* str

-The suppression query of the suppression rule.
+An exclusion query on the input data of the security rules, which could be logs, Agent events, or other types of data based on the security rule.

-If a signal matches this query, it is suppressed and is not triggered.
-Same syntax as the queries to search signals in the signal explorer.
+Events matching this query are ignored by any detection rules referenced in the suppression rule.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/security_monitoring_suppression#suppression_query SecurityMonitoringSuppression#suppression_query}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/security_monitoring_suppression#data_exclusion_query SecurityMonitoringSuppression#data_exclusion_query}

 ---